xdmushui/partner-center-sdk/develop/get-a-customer-s-usage-records.md

 - Partner Center for Microsoft Cloud Germany
 - Partner Center for Microsoft Cloud for US Government

 Partners can use the **CustomerMonthlyUsageRecord** resource collection to get usage records for all their customers.
-This resource represents usage records for all customers, including those with an Azure 145P offer or an Azure plan.
+This resource represents usage records for all customers, including those with a Microsoft Azure (MS-AZR-0145P) subscription or an Azure plan.

 ## Prerequisites